 The button can have the following states:

-|None of the connections represented by the line is matched by a rule (button is only shown when hovering with the mouse).
-Any new connections in its class trigger a connection alert or Silent Mode Activity Indication (see below).|
+|None of the connections represented by the row is covered by a rule (button is only shown when hovering over it with the mouse).
+Any new connections in its group trigger a connection alert or Silent Mode Activity Indication (see below).|

-|There is an allow rule associated with the line.
-It matches the same class of connections as represented by the line.|
+|There is an Allow-rule associated with the row.
+It covers the same group of connections as represented by the row.|

-|There is a deny rule associated with the line.|
+|There is a Deny-rule associated with the row.|

-|Connections represented by this line are matched by an allow rule.
-The rule may match more connections than represented by the line or it may match only a subset.
-You may find the allow rule at a deeper or higher level, if it can be represented in Network Monitor (port- or protocol-specific rules, rules for “Any Process” cannot be represented).|
+|Connections represented by this row are covered by an Allow-rule.
+The rule may cover more connections than represented by the row or it may cover only a subset.
+You may find the Allow-rule at a deeper or higher level, if it can be represented in Network Monitor (port- or protocol-specific rules, rules for Any Process cannot be represented).|

-|Connections represented by this line are matched by a deny rule, analogous to above.|
+|Connections represented by this row are covered by a Deny-rule, similarly as above.|

-|There is an associated allow rule for the line, but some or all connections are also matched by a deny rule which takes precedence over the allow rule.
+|There is an associated Allow-rule for the row, but some or all connections are also covered by a Deny-rule which takes precedence over the Allow-rule.
 You may find it at a deeper level, if it can be represented in Network Monitor.|

-|Analogous to above, but deny and allow exchanged.|
+|Similarly as above, but deny and allow exchanged.|

-|Some of the connections represented by the line are matched by an allow rule, some by a deny rule.
-Neither the allow, nor the deny rule matches the same class of connections as represented by the line.|
+|Some of the connections represented by the row are covered by an Allow-rule, some by a Deny-rule.
+Neither the allow, nor the Deny-rule covers the same group of connections as represented by the row.|

-|At least some of the connections represented by the line are not covered by a rule and had activity during Silent Mode.
+|At least some of the connections represented by the row are not covered by a rule and had activity during Silent Mode.
 They would have triggered a connection alert without Silent Mode.
 Click disclosure triangles to see more properties of the not-yet-covered connections and decide at which level you want to create a rule.|

-|A (possibly minimized) connection alert is pending for at least one of the connections represented by the line.
-The connection is said to be stalled because it’s waiting for you to create a rule, either directly in Network Monitor by clicking the Rule Management Button or via the connection alert.
+|A (possibly minimized) connection alert is pending for at least one of the connections represented by the row.
+The connection is said to be stalled because it’s waiting for you to create a rule, either directly in Network Monitor by clicking the rule management button or via the connection alert.
 Click disclosure triangles to see more details and create a more specific rule.|

-|An extra-high priority deny rule isolates the process from the Internet.
+|An extra-high priority Deny-rule isolates the process from the Internet.
 This rule was created as a consequence of a failed process identity check.
 Click the button to delete the rule and accept the modification to the process.|

-- Allow Connection — An option to create an associated allow rule.
+- Allow Connection — An option to create an associated Allow-rule.
 When the option key is held, the rule is created in the current profile.
 If the connection is stalled, an until-quit-rule can be created by holding the shift key.

-- Deny Connection — An option to create an associated deny rule.
+- Deny Connection — An option to create an associated Deny-rule.
 Same option and shift key modifications as above.

 - Remove “Unconfirmed” Indication — If the connection had activity in Silent Mode, this option removes the indication without creating any rules.

-- Make Connections Private… — Creates a “Private Connections” rule for a process.
+- Make Connections Private… — Creates a Private Connections rule for a process.
 If such a rule is in effect, Network Monitor does not show individual connection data for the process.
-All statistics are summarized in a “Private Connections” line.
+All statistics are summarized in a Private Connections row.